 Several other aspects of Mercury make it a good prospect for a colony.
 One very important advantage is the high solar light intensity, which is stronger than on Earth by a factor of 10.6 at perihelion and 4.6 at aphelion.
 This strong light intensity would provide virtually unlimited power via electronic solar arrays, and the resulting vertical temperature gradients of ~200oC/m would provide even more unlimited power via thermal solar arrays.
 With such an unlimited and inexpensive power source, almost anything needed for survival could be produced.
 The gravity on Mercury is 38% that of Earth, which is strong enough to avoid the reduction in bone mass that occurs in very low gravity and weightless environments.
 There are no temperature variations over periods longer than the Mercury day (like Earth's seasons), which avoids the need for heating/cooling equipment within the 22+/-1oC underground rings mentioned above.
 This occurs because Mercury's orbit is synchronized with its rotation such that 0deg and 180deg longitudes always experience midnight and noon at perihelion whereas 90deg and 270deg longitudes always experience midnight and noon at aphelion.
 The rings would be about 5000km long, similar to the diameter of the planet.
 They would be only 20-60km wide because of horizontal temperature gradients of .035-.097oC/km.
 This results in a total area of about 40x5000=200,000km2 of 22+/-1oC temperature around each pole.
 The rings could also be extended hundreds of floors downwards, essentially by making underground skyscrapers.
 And the entire area between the rings and the poles could also be populated (albeit more sparsely) simply by using abundant solar power.
 Now, an underground existence may sound undesirable to many people.
 However, that fact is that most people spend 95% of their lives indoors, and from a quality-of-life perspective there is little difference between indoors above ground and indoors below ground.
 And the colony could still have natural areas, trees, flowers, parks, lakes, wild animals, etcetera.
 In fact it would probably need all of these things to maintain the ecosystem.
 The only difference from Earth is that they would be in man-made underground greenhouses instead of on the planet surface.

 Mars automatically comes to mind when discussing planetary colonization, and manned missions to Mars have been the long term focus of US space exploration plans since 2004.
 But despite all the hype, Mars is really a poor prospect for colonization.
 The solar light intensity on Mars is .43 that of Earth, which makes solar power and agriculture much less practical than on Mercury.
 The gravity of Mars is 38% of Earth, essentially equal to Mercury.
 The magnetic field of Mars is .1% of Earth, and its atmosphere density is 2% that of Earth, so protection from ionizing radiation would require underground habitation, the same as on Mercury.
 The average equatorial surface temperature of Mars is about -45oC (-50oF), which would be the constant temperature underground.
 And of course the temperature gets much lower away from the equator.
-Such low temperatures can be withstood by machines such as the Spirit and Opportunity Mars rovers, but not by people.
+Such low temperatures can be withstood by machines such as the Spirit, Opportunity and Curiosity Mars rovers, but not by people.
 Human habitation of Mars would be problematic because of the very low temperatures, limited solar power capacity, and a biological history which precludes oil, gas and coal deposits.
-Human habitation would be impossible without nuclear power, and uranium mining and nuclear plants would be very challenging in an airless, cold enviroment.
-Also, concentrated uranium deposits are probably less common than on Earth because they depend on sedimentary and hydrothermal processes which are much more prevalent on Earth.
+Human habitation would probably be impossible without nuclear power, and uranium mining and nuclear plants would be very challenging in an airless, cold enviroment.
+Also, concentrated uranium deposits are probably less common than on Earth because they depend on sedimentary and hydrothermal processes which are more prevalent on Earth.
 The other planets, moons and asteroids have even worse drawbacks than Mars.

 Asteroid impacts of 5km diameter or greater occur roughly once every 10 million years, and those of 10km or greater occur roughly once every 100 million years.
 In the past 540 million years there have been 5 extinction events where more than 50% of the Earth's species were killed off, including the Permian-Triassic extinction where 90% of the species were lost.
 Most scientists think that some of these were caused by asteriod impacts.
 A well proven example is the Chicxulub impact which resulted from a 10km asteroid impact at the Cretaceous-Tertiary boundary 65 million years ago and caused the extinction of 70% of the Earth's species, including the dinosaurs.
 Even larger impacts have occured at earlier times, of which only a few are known because their impact craters get erased by the Earth's geological processes over time.
 It is thought that a 20km or larger asteroid would cause the extinction of all higher order animals and plants, leaving only microorganisms.
 While the likelihood of such an event is very small in any given year, it could happen at any time, and it is almost guaranteed to happen eventually.

 The main motivation for investigating Mercury is its potential for hosting a self-sustaining human colony, which would protect humanity from extinction in the event of a catastrophic asteroid impact.
 A second motivation is simply to increase our scientific understanding of the solar system.
 It is very unlikely that Mercury could ever be a practical source of minerals or energy to be transported back to Earth, or that Mercury would ever have any other Earth-serving economic value.
 But surely preservation of the human species and scientific curiosity are better motivations than economic benefit.
-Humans are part of a universe where time is measured in billions of years and economics is largely irrelevant.
+Humans are part of a universe where time is measured in billions of years.
 We need to take a long term view, and consider the future of the human species in the next thousand, million and billion years, not just the next 10 or 100 years.